ahmad-habibzad/corner-cafe-pos/README.md

     - Include ingredients and calorie details for each menu item.

 12. **User Interface (UI):**
-    - Develop a graphical user interface.
+    - Develop a graphical user interface

 ## Note